yashpale26/Secura/README.md

   - Connect a physical Android device or use the Android Emulator.
   - Click the Run button in Android Studio.

+📜 License
+- This project is licensed under the MIT License - see the LICENSE file for details.

 👤 Author
 - Yash Ganpat Pale